Smart contract instances#

 The init function can signal that it does not wish to create a new instance with those parameters.
 If the init function accepts the parameters, it sets up the initial state of the instance and its balance.
 The instance is given an address on the chain and the account who sent the transaction becomes the owner of the instance.
 If the function rejects, no instance is created and only the transaction for attempting to create the instance is visible on-chain.

 See Initialize a smart contract instance guide for how to initialize a contract in practice.
+You can also watch a video about initializing smart contract instances.

 Every smart contract instance holds its own state which is represented on-chain as a prefix tree, where nodes in the tree can have data in the form of a byte array.
 The instance uses functions provided by the host environment to create, delete, and find nodes in the tree.
 The host also provides functions for reading, writing, and resizing the byte array held by a particular node in the tree.